-Keeping your pool clean is a hard job.
+Keeping your swimming pool clean is a hard job.
 Vacuuming, skimming, cleaning, balancing.
 It can sometimes seem like a full-time job.
 Pool cleanliness and care are musts as a pool owner.
 But, there are ways to maximize your pool’s health and keep it clean for longer.
-Tips and tricks that we’ve thought up here at Pool Calculator will be crucial for you, the pool owner, to limiting the time you spend working on your pool and maximizing the time you get to spend enjoying your pool.
+Tips and tricks that we’ve thought up here at Pool Calculator will be crucial for you to help limit the time you spend working on your pool and maximizing the time you get to spend enjoying your pool.
 Here are 5 tips to keep your swimming pool clean.

 Tip #1: Check Your Pool Chemistry

 This step may seem like a no-brainer since we are Pool Calculator, but pool chemistry is vital to pool cleanliness.
 If your pool is even slightly out of balance your cleanliness could be compromised.
 Ways to identify that your pool chemistry is off is if your water foggy, forming algae, or otherwise showing signs of dirtiness not related to typical grime.
 This will mean there is a large problem to treat, but you should have tested your water before these problems showed themselves.